 In terms of digital design, this entire website serves as my primary portfolio, since I designed it (in WordPress) and all of the content.
 I’ve been taking and editing photographs of events I’ve produced or reported on since 2010, and most of the photos displayed on this website are mine.
 Over the past few years I’ve made use of Adobe tools and Canva as platforms for designing graphics for Facebook, Twitter, Instagram, email headers, ticketing platforms, and more.
 Here are a few examples from the Bikes to Books/Boot to Books literary history tours, IncivilitySF/Subversion, OUT of Site: SOMA, EXIT Theatre, and the San Francisco Fringe Festival.

-Although much of my day-to-day publicity and marketing work is focused on digital platforms, I also design print projects, such as the San Francisco Fringe Festival program guide, posters, postcards, brochures, and more.
+Although much of my day-to-day publicity and marketing work is focused on digital platforms, I also design print projects, including program guides, posters, postcards, brochures, and more.
 Below are a few examples of work I’ve prepared for print, using graphics and photographs provided by the individual artists and designers involved in the production (detailed credits available upon request).